Guinea: Securing Justice for Forced Displacement from the Siguiri Gold Mine

 Overview

 In late 2015, an artisanal mining community in a remote part of Guinea was evicted at gunpoint and robbed of their land and livelihoods to make way for an open-pit gold mine owned by one of the world’s largest gold mining companies.
-Some four years later, through a concerted international advocacy strategy supported by Inclusive Development International and two Guinean NGOs, the community has been able to bring company executives to the negotiating table and secure a series of agreements to begin to redress the harms they’ve suffered.
+Some nine years later, through a concerted international advocacy strategy supported by Inclusive Development International and Guinean partner NGOs, the community has been able to bring company executives to the negotiating table and secure a comprehensive agreement to remediate the harms they’ve suffered.

 CASE FILE